learnk8s/learnk8s.io/src/gatekeeper/content.md

 _However, these ingredients must obey specific rules._

-For example, you want only to allow an array of strings as input to the ConstraintTemplate.
+For example, you want only to allow an array of strings as input to the `ConstraintTemplate`.

-This is described using an OpenAPIV3 schema in the `validation` object in the `ConstraintTemplate` specification above.
+You can describe the input using an OpenAPIV3 schema in the `validation` object in the `ConstraintTemplate`:

-The validation object was defined as:

 ```yaml|highlight=10-16|title=check_labels.yaml
 apiVersion: templates.gatekeeper.sh/v1beta1